codahale/veil-java/README.md

 ## Message Construction

-A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the 32-byte session key, the number of total headers, the length of the plaintext message, and a SHA-512/256 digest of the plaintext message.
+A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the 32-byte session key, the offset in bytes where the message begins, the length of the plaintext message in bytes, and a SHA-512/256 digest of the plaintext message.
 Following the headers is an encrypted packet containing the message plus an arbitrary number of random padding bytes, using the full set of encrypted headers as authenticated data.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between sender and recipient.
 When a header is successfully decrypted, the